grantjenks/python-diskcache/docs/tutorial.rst

 protocol`_ is not used.
 Neither the `__hash__` nor `__eq__` methods are used for lookups.
 Instead lookups depend on the serialization method defined by :class:`Disk <diskcache.Disk>` objects.
-For strings, bytes, integers, and floats equality matches Python's definition.
+For strings, bytes, integers, and floats, equality matches Python's definition.
 But large integers and all other types will be converted to bytes using pickling and the bytes representation will define equality.